4-H Wildlife Stewards Camp Counselor Leadership Program

 Background checks are required every two years.

-Selected Senior Camp Counselors need to register for 4-H Wildlife Steward Camp Counselor by June 1st, 2024.
+Selected Camp Counselors need to register for 4-H Wildlife Steward Camp Counselor by June 1st, 2025.
 Specific Camp Counselor registration link will be provided when selected Camp Counselors are notified.

 Training

-Attending an Outdoor Leadership Retreat is required.
-The Outdoor Leadership Retreat for all 4-H camps will be May 17th-19th 2024 at the 4-H Center.
+Attending an Outdoor Leadership Retreat is strongly encouraged.
+The Outdoor Leadership Retreat for all 4-H camps will be May 2nd-5th 2025 at the Oregon Outdoor Education Center (formerly known as the 4-H Center).

-Selected Senior Camp Counselors must arrive early to camp on July 22nd 2024 for an all-day training.
-Further leadership training and skill development occurs at 4-H Wildlife Stewards camp July 23rd-27th, 2024.
+Selected Camp Counselors must arrive early to camp either on July 21st or August 4th 2025 for an all-day training.
+Further leadership training and skill development occurs at 4-H Wildlife Stewards camp July 22nd-26th or August 5th-9th, 2025.

 Expectations

-At camp, Senior Camp Counselors will be assigned a tribe of campers and will work in cooperation with other Camp Counselors to help ensure a safe, fun camp experience.
+At camp, Senior Camp Counselors will be assigned a cabin of campers and will work in cooperation with other Camp Counselors to help ensure a safe, fun camp experience.

 - Plan, organize and lead a special project at camp